-Depending on the type of vulnerability you want to suppress, you will have to follow a different procedure.
-Below, the different ways to declare an exclusion are listed, along with the cases for which each one is used.
+The procedure to follow depends on the type of vulnerability you want to exclude.
+In this page you find a description of the different ways to declare an exclusion, along with the cases in which each one is used.

 import * as CryptoJS from "crypto-js";